spatie/typescript-transformer/docs/laravel/executing-the-transform-command.md

 weight: 2
 ---

-When you've configured TypeScript transformer in the `typescript-transformer.php` config file you only have to run one command:
+After configuring the package in the `typescript-transformer` config file, you can run this command to write the typescript output file:

 ```bash
 php artisan typescript:transform
 ```

-That's it.
-Your types are now transformed!

 ## Command options